Writing the Debut Novel: Developing Your Manuscript

 with Heidi Durrow www.heidiwdurrow.com

-The workshop is geared to debut novelists and is well-suited for those writing about difference, race, and social justice.
-The workshop will include workshop manuscript critiques, time for new writing as well as workshop writing prompts, a private consultation of 50 pages of your manuscript, and talks on actionable steps you can take to start your career as a published writer.
+The workshop is geared to writers working on a first novel and is well-suited for those writing about difference, race, or social justice.
+The workshop will include workshop manuscript critiques (max 50 pages 12-point font double-spaced), time for new writing as well as workshop writing prompts, a private consultation of 50 pages of your manuscript, and talks on actionable steps you can take to start your career as a published writer.
 Includes up to 50 pages manuscript consultation in private 1/2 hour session with Heidi Durrow.
 Full novel review available for an additional fee.
 Applicants accepted pending review of writing samples by Heidi Durrow.

 Application fee: $10

-Includes 5 nights lodging, all food, and local transportation from and to the San Francisco Airport.Deposit of $500 due by December 29 ($250 non-refundable)
+Includes 6 nights lodging, all food, and local transportation from and to the San Francisco Airport

 Applications for the workshop can be accessed through this link: https://djerassi.slideroom.com